Splinter0/CrossCheck/README.md

 As shown the tool heavily relies on the `chromedp`, I recommend reading up on their docs and their examples to see the full extent of its capabilities [here](https://github.com/chromedp/chromedp).

 Hopefully as more attacks get released here they will be sufficient to draw inspiration from.

+### Running your new attack

+Now that your attacks are defined, head over the `main.go` to change the default attack list and you should be able to see your brand you attacks when visiting `localhost:8000`

+## Contributing

+I know right now the tool is a bit rough around the edges, if more people find it valuable and would like a better interface with the tool (CLI and config options) I will definitely consider building it.

+If you feel like that is something you would like to do feel free to shoot over a PR and I will be happy to merge it if it improves the usability and/or performance of the tool.

+### Adding more attacks

+I will be adding more I promise, however if you have some cool ones you would like to contribute please feel free to open a PR.

+## Disclaimer

+Feel free to use this tool however you like, of course I do not encourage nor take any responsibility for any illegal behavior done with this tool.